 Must be able to perform essential functions of the job.
-This position requires sitting, prolonged standing, walking on level and slippery surfaces, reaching, twisting, turning, kneeling, bending, stooping, squatting, crouching, grasping, and making repetitive hand movement in the performance of daily duties.
+This position requires sitting, prolonged standing, walking on level and slippery surfaces, reaching, twisting, turning, kneeling, bending, stooping, squatting, crouching, grasping, and making repetitive hand movements in the performance of daily duties.
 The position also requires both near and far vision and color vision when inspecting work and operating assigned equipment.
 The need to lift, carry and push tools, equipment, and supplies weighing up to 50 pounds or less is also required.
 The nature of the work also requires the incumbent to climb ladders, drive motorized vehicles, work after-hours as required, and possibly perform on-call duties.
-Position requires repetitive hand-eye coordination and fine-manipulation skills for preparing reports and data using a PC keyboard, computer mouse, and various office equipment.
+The position requires repetitive hand-eye coordination and fine manipulation skills to prepare reports and data using a

+PC keyboard, computer mouse, and office equipment.
 Travel by vehicle is required.